leeroy4000/setup_github_project.sh/README.md

   - Creates a local project directory.
   - Initializes Git, adds a README and `.gitignore`.
   - Commits the initial files and sets branch to `main`.
   - Uses the GitHub CLI (`gh`) to create a **private repo** on GitHub, link it, and push the initial commit.
-  - Generates a `.code-workspace` file with sensible defaults.
+  - Generates a `.code-workspace` file with sensible defaults and recommended extensions:
+    - `ms-python.python`
+    - `ms-python.vscode-pylance`
+    - `ms-toolsai.jupyter`
   - Launches VS Code into the new workspace.
+  - Prints the repo’s GitHub URL and runs an SSH check (`ssh -T git@github.com`) for confirmation.
 - **Existing project path**:
   - Asks for GitHub username and repo name.
   - Clones the repo (or pulls updates if already cloned).
   - Installs dependencies from `requirements.txt` system‑wide using `pip --break-system-packages`.
-  - Generates a `.code-workspace` file if missing.
+  - Generates a `.code-workspace` file if missing (with the same defaults and extension recommendations).
   - Launches VS Code into the workspace.
+  - Prints the repo’s GitHub URL and runs an SSH check for confirmation.

 ---